 No, but part of the fun for readers is recognizing places and activities around Rehoboth.

 What are the judges looking for?

 Creativity and good writing!
-Pick up a copy of The Beach House, The Boardwalk, Beach Days or Beach Nights, and read the stories that won in previous years to get an idea.
-You will also find How to Write Winning Short Stories helpful.
+Pick up a copy of The Beach House, The Boardwalk, Beach Days, Beach Nights, Beach Life or Beach Mysteries and read the stories that won in previous years to get an idea.
+You will also find How to Write Winning Short Stories and its companion workbook helpful.

 Anything I should avoid?